StackStorm/st2contrib/packs/sensu/README.md

 StackStorm Sensu handler `st2_handler.py` is installed on Sensu and sends all **relevant** events to StackStorm.
 Use Sensu configuration to define **relevant** events.

 On StackStorm side, Sensu events will fire a Sensu trigger on each received event.
 The `sensu.event_handler` trigger type is auto-registered by the handler; you can run the `st2_handler.py` manually to get the trigger created.
 Once created, you can see the trigger(http://docs.stackstorm.com/rules.html#trigger) with `st2 trigger list --pack=sensu`.
-It now can be is used in StackStorm [Rules](http://docs.stackstorm.com/rules.html) to define what actions to take on which events, based on supplied criteria.
+It now can be used in StackStorm [Rules](http://docs.stackstorm.com/rules.html) to define what actions to take on which events, based on supplied criteria.

 Here are step-by-step instructions: